daixiaozhuan/gitskills/README.md

 # gitskills
-This is A and B

-This is A & B
+This is a simple discription of git usage.
-Creating a new branch is quick AND simple.